 Let’s take a closer look at the two options.

+To enrol for a full-time NSC you need to be under 21 years old, and must have written the matric exam before.
 Those who failed their matric exams, passed but want to improve their results, or reached Grade 12 but never wrote their exams can register as part-time candidates to write the NSC.
-They must be under 21 years old and have left Grade 12 less than three years ago.
 Part-time NSC candidates may write all, or just some, matric subjects.

 Where do second-chancers find support?

-To prepare for examinations, second chance candidates can receive support through three types of institution:
+Second-chancers can’t go back to high school, and are responsible for their own preparations.
+To prepare for examinations, second chance candidates can receive support through three types of institutions: